 The Empowerment Education System

 To give a new-generation of young people what they truly need to thrive in our society, a new-paradigm of learning and educating must be implemented within the next 10 years.
-The Empowerment Education System gives us the framework and principles to shift,- through an inside-out, top-down, integrative, approach to change.
+The Empowerment Education System gives us a framework and principles to shift,- through an inside-out, top-down, integrative, approach to change.
 Based in a trauma-informed, transformational coaching approach, it provides a powerful process that starts with meeting each individual (student and educator) and school where they are and gives them the space and support to effectively move into a “21st century and beyond” unique approach to learning that works for every young person no matter what is going on in their environments at home, in their community, or in the world.

-- The EEM focuses on what research tells us are the 4 fundamental domains of thriving (wellness & well-being, empowerment & resilience (trauma-reducing), heart-centered leadership, and legacy/purpose.)
+- The EEM focuses on what research tells us are the 4 fundamental domains of thriving (wellness/well-being, empowerment/resilience (trauma-reducing), heart-centered leadership, and legacy/purpose.)

-Includes 10 Empowerment Education Domains of Learning with progressive skills practices and tools within each.
+It includes 10 Empowerment Education Domains of Learning with progressive skills practices and tools within each.
 From life and well-being coaching to personalized learning, these 10 domains are included in a new-pardigm, thriving learning environment.
 See below for specific descriptions.

 Uses one of the most up-to-date, interactive, new-paradigm Learning Management Systems on the market today.
 You will create your own home page called MyAdventure.
 It includes access to learn-on-your-own modules, live experiential web classes and events, personal coaching, live weekend retreats, live workshops, and a collaborative, trusting, fun, professional learning community you will want to connect with for a lifetime.

 Step by step personal journey.

 You can’t give what you haven’t experienced.
 We offer stepping stones to success just for you so you learn and practice the tools and concepts with yourself in your own learning and living environments so you can more easily set up, facilitate and coach others to thrive.